wp-plugins/wpf-woocommerce/README.txt

 == Changelog ==

+= 2.3 =
+* Added name to token for Stripe.
+* Changed version numbering format.

 = 0.2.2 =
 * Fix: Corrected customer_id error when moving between test and live mode.
 * Feature: Added "IN TEST MODE" to order notes when making test purchase.